zeruhur/plerion/plerion-srd.md

   <summary>
 Expand For Example
  </summary>
- _The Wood Troll roars, swinging its club at Bea, who has 5 HP.
-The club does 1d10 damage and the referee rolls a 4.
-They subtract 1 to account for Bea's  leather armor, leaving Bea with 2 HP remaining_.
+ _The Black Destroyer roars, drawing its claws  and approaching Aniet, who has 5 HP.
+Claws do 1d6 damage and the referee rolls a 4.
+They subtract 1 to account for Aniet's light armor, leaving Aniet with 2 HP remaining_.
 </details>

 ### Multiple Attackers